schmidti159/blog.ad-schmidt.de/content/blog/2021_04_github_webhooks_with_flask.md

 So it is enough to do one push to your repository and then retrigger this one event as often as you need to fix your code.

-For me there are currently more redeliveries than original events 😉
+At the time of writing this there are currently more redeliveries than original events for my blog repo 😉

 ## Further reading
 * GitHub Documentation on Webhooks: https://docs.github.com/en/developers/webhooks-and-events/about-webhooks